f1se4/fiser_iatemplate/README.md

 ## Plugins included
 - Mermaid
-- FlowChart
 - Math Latex Syntax (native in iawriter 5)
-- Chartist (full web + pdf) - only Bars at the moment
+- Chartist - only Bars at the moment
 - Chart.js
+-

 ## Other features
 - Nice Title Page